gnunn1/tilix/README.md

 ### Installation

-At this time distro packages are not available, releases which can be installed manually are available in the releases section with instructions.
+Terminix is available in Arch Linux as the AUR package [terminix](https://aur.archlinux.org/packages/terminix), for other distros releases can be installed manually from the releases section following the included instructions.